francesco-mannella/Supervised-Topological-Maps/README.md

 ## Introduction

 Controlling the internal representation space of a neural network is a desirable feature because it allows for the generation of new data in a supervised manner.
-In a recent paper by Mannella et al. (2020), they proposed a novel approach to achieving this using a variation of the SOM algorithm, which they call Supervised Topological Maps (STMs).
+In a recent paper by Mannella et al. (2020), they proposed a novel approach to achieving this using a variation of the SOM algorithm, called Supervised Topological Maps (STMs).

 ## Training STMs